eacydev/wordpress_docker_xdebug/readme.md

 # WordPress + Xdebug + Docker + Phpmyadmin in Visual Studio Code
 I'm new to wordpress plugin so I was looking for away to develop and debug on the same time.
 Their where some god information on internet but no one with all components I was looking for.
 I start to try Laragon but then you need to install a lot on your local macine to get everything to work.
-So finally I find Docker, so the idea behind this repository is to schare my developement setup to simplify the start of the development with WordPress and of course, keep your machine clean.
+So finally I chosed Docker Composer, beacause you can set up the enviroment by one file and keep your machine clean.

 This repository allows you to quickly start developing and/or debugging your WordPress theme or plugin.